effektif/user-docs/docs/cases.rst

 ---------------

 You do not normally delete cases in Effektif: you close cases that you have finished working on.
-However, sometimes it is appropriate to delete cases, such as the test cases that you create while developing the initial versions of a process model.
+However, you sometimes do need to delete cases, such as the test cases that you create while developing the initial versions of a process model.

 To delete a case, open the case and use its right-hand actions menu to select `Delete case`.